ShwethadriTK/Visit_health_assessment/README.md

 ### Options for Enhancement

 1. The process can be automated using AIRFLOW Scheduler.
+2. Other test conditions like data type check, format checks etc., can also be added.
 2. Create seperate Log files for errors and mismatch records can be added to new dataframe for analysis.
 3. The analysis can further be optimised with: